mvdh7/pytzer/docs/modules/io.md

   * each column represents the concentration of a different ion (or the temperature);
   * each row characterises a different solution composition.

-The header of the column containing the temperatures (in K) must be `temp`.
+The header of the column containing the temperatures (in K) must be `tempK`.

 The other columns should be headed with the chemical symbol for the ion, excluding the charge, and without any brackets.
 Only *internal* stoichiometry should be included: SO<sub>4</sub><sup>2−</sup> becomes `SO4`; Na<sup>+</sup> becomes `Na`, and would *not* be `Na2` even if a solution of Na<sub>2</sub>SO<sub>4</sub> was under investigation.
 For a more detailed explanation, see the [section on naming conventions](../../name-conventions).